Online Quote Call Now

 The problems of using white diesel in pleasure crafts

-The proposal for pleasure crafts to use white diesel over red diesel for propulsion has caused commotion as diesel is somewhat useless in water, increasing the risk of diesel fuel contamination and consequently engine breakages.
+The proposal for pleasure crafts to use white diesel over red diesel for propulsion has caused a commotion as diesel is somewhat useless in water, increasing the risk of diesel fuel contamination and consequently engine breakages.

 Modern white diesel formulations have seen an increase in Fatty Acid Methyl Esther (FAME) content and a decrease in sulphur content.

-FAME is a first-generation biofuel and is susceptible to poor cold temperature performance, cold filter plugging and poor storage longevity due to the potential for water and biological attack.
-This means there’s a much higher chance of diesel contamination and tank corrosion, both which are a huge inconvenience for pleasure craft owners.
+FAME is a first-generation biofuel and is susceptible to poor cold temperature performance, cold filter plugging and poor storage longevity due to the potential for water and biological attacks.
+This means there’s a much higher chance of diesel contamination and tank corrosion, both of which are a huge inconvenience for pleasure craft owners.

 When water is present in diesel – something which of course is not uncommon in pleasure crafts – bugs grow at the interface between the water and the fuel and form large puddles at the bottom of the tank, separating from the oil above.
-This can cause blocked filters, worn injectors, engine failure and corroded tanks – all which are a costly and inconvenient consequence.
+This can cause blocked filters, worn injectors, engine failure and corroded tanks – all of which are a costly and inconvenient consequence.

 HVO fuel: a white diesel alternative for pleasure craft